 In 2019, Rakuten introduced the ability to earn Amex Membership Rewards points in lieu of cash back for online shopping.
 This feature is available to anyone who has an Amex card that earns Membership Rewards points.

-This isn’t just great because some of us would rather save up towards our next travel adventure rather than get cash, but it’s also great because of how it offers outsized value.
+This isn’t just great because some of us would rather save up toward our next travel adventure rather than get cash, but it’s also great because of how it offers outsized value.
 While there are some airline-specific shopping portals, being able to earn a transferable points currency for online shopping gives you so much more flexibility.

 Should you earn Amex points with Rakuten?